Showing 1866 results

 Governance of the organization was made up of a president, vice president and secretary treasurer who made up the executive committee.
 There were also two standing committees for programs and for membership.

-The fair is administered by a Fair Director and Committee in collaboration with the SDSU Chapter of Sigma Xi, the scientific research society.
-Sponsorship is provided by Sigma Xi, South Dakota State University, the Division of Continuing Education at SDSU, the Greater State Fund, and the South Dakota State University Foundation.
+Administered by a Fair Director and committee in collaboration with the SDSU chapter of Sigma Xi, the fair reflects a longstanding partnership between the university and the broader scientific community.
+Sponsorship has included Sigma Xi, South Dakota State University, the Division of Continuing Education, the Greater State Fund, and the SDSU Foundation.
+Over time, the event has been hosted in various campus venues, including Club 71 at Dana J. Dykhouse Stadium, accommodating hundreds of student participants and judges.

 Anthony S. Dylla was born on December 21, 1924, in Andover, South Dakota, to Julius and Lucy Dylla.
 Raised on a farm, he entered the U.S. Army in 1946 and served in Japan until 1948.
 Following his military service, Dylla attended South Dakota State University in Brookings, where he earned both a bachelor's and a master's degree in agricultural engineering.
 From 1959 to 1982, he worked as an agricultural engineer with the U.S. Department of Agriculture, conducting irrigation research in Reno, Nevada; Morris, Minnesota; and Columbus, Ohio.
 He retired in 1982 and settled in Pueblo, Colorado.
 Dylla married Colette Lathrop of Sioux Falls in 1955.
 He passed away on January 7, 2006, in Colorado Springs, Colorado.